zyantific/zydis-pascal/README.md

 Pascal language bindings for the [Zydis library](https://github.com/zyantific/zydis), a fast and lightweight x86/x86-64 disassembler.

 ## TODO
-This repo still in development & Supports only FPC for now
+This repo still in development & Supports FreePascal / Delphi

 ---